Course Outline

 Install Red Hat Enterprise Linux for Government

-Deploy Red Hat Enterprise Linux on servers and virtual machines to support secure and reliable IT infrastructure for government operations.
+Install Red Hat Enterprise Linux on servers and virtual machines to support various government operations.

 -